What does it mean to be a good manager and team leader?

 In a research program by Effective Managers partnered with the University of Ottawa, a critical link was identified between accountability and effectiveness.
 The study showed that accountable managers were more effective in their work, and brought more success for their organisation.
 The relationship between accountability is as high as 67%.

 Motivation to learn will lead to looking for opportunities for development.
-This may include seeking skill gaps amongst employees, and finding ways to fill them, such as with flexible learning opportunities.
+This may include seeking skill gaps amongst employees, and finding ways to fill them.
+For example, managers might seek flexible learning opportunities (find out more by reading our article about flexible learning).
 Of course, they should also examine their own skills, and see whether there are any gaps in their knowledge, always striving to be the best manager they can be.
-Middle managers may want to progress onto a higher-level course, such as the Level 5 Diploma in Management and Leadership.
+Middle managers may want to progress onto a higher-level course if they haven’t already, such as the Level 5 Diploma in Management and Leadership.

 Every manager should lead by example and ensure they do as they would want others to do.
 This will create patterns and a productive, motivated culture in the workplace, as well as a friendly environment, displaying all the above mentioned skills and characteristics.

-Discussing your training needs in detail will aid in finding the best solution for your organisation as we will work in partnership with you to accommodate your demands and challenges.
+Discussing your training needs in detail will aid in finding the best solution for your organisation, as we will work in partnership with you to accommodate your demands and challenges.

 We are looking forward to hearing from you.

 Article written by Judith Gallova